nnja/practical_python/website/content/07_programs_libraries_modules/30_virtual_environments.md

 > .\env\Scripts\Activate
 ```

-In either case, you've now created a folder called `venv` that includes a full Python install, and your shell is now set up to call this local Python version when you run the `python` command.
+In either case, you've now created a folder called `env` that includes a full Python install, and your shell is now set up to call this local Python version when you run the `python` command.

 #### requirements.txt